fms12/DATA-STRUCTURE-AND-ALGORITHM-IN-PY/README.md

 <h1 align="center">Data-Structures-and-Algorithms-in-PYTHON</h1>
 <h2 align ="center">An open source codebase for sharing programming solutions. </h2>
 This is very good piece of coding.
+Repo
-This repository is in it's development phase and will soon provide you with python code of various data structures and algorithms as we all know that there are not much resources to learn data structures and algorithms in python.
+This repository is in it's development phase and will soon provide you with python code of various data structures and algorithms as we all know that there are not much resources to learn data structures and algorithms in python. so please contribute as much as you can

 ## Who can contribute?